Mediterranean cetaceans: Sperm whale (Physeter macrocephalus)

 Grand Cachalot (Physeter macrocephalus), mom et juvenile.

 The Great Sperm Whale (Physeter macrocephalus) is the largest of the odontocetes, measuring up to eighteen meters in length and weighing forty tons (considerably less for females).
-Recognizable by its size, angular silhouette and small pyramidal dorsal fin, it is also the largest carnivorous predator of our time, feeding in particular on large abyssal squid, which it will fish at depths of up to 2,000 m after very characteristic vertical probes, with its tail straight out of the water.
+Recognizable by its size, angular silhouette and small pyramidal dorsal fin, it is the largest carnivorous predator of the 21st century, feeding on large abyssal squid, which it will fish at depths of up to 2,000 m after vertical probes, with its tail straight out of the water.

 It can be found singly or in groups of two to twenty individuals (often less than five), generally offshore or above the continental slope.

 The species has been recorded throughout the Mediterranean, excluding the Black Sea, and is rare in the Adriatic and Levantine Basin.
 The population is estimated at a thousand individuals in the western basin, and around 800 in the eastern Mediterranean.

 The Great Sperm Whale is classified as "vulnerable" on the IUCN Red List.